datvidc/around-react/README.md

 - porting existing websites to the React framework.
 - breakdown and analysis of exisiting website

+## Deployment
+run command __npm run build__
+this will trigger both the build and the gh-pages deployment.

 ### who is Yandex
 Yandex is one of the largest IT companies in Europe, and work with everything from Search engines to self-driving cars.